cormullion/Karnak.jl/docs/src/basics.md

     pages are built by Documenter.jl, and the code to draw them is included here.
-SVG is used because it's good for line drawings, but you can use `drawgraph()` in any Luxor environment, such as PNG  - recommended as the drawings get very complex, since large SVGs can tax browsers.
+SVG is used because it's good for line drawings, but you can use `drawgraph()` in any Luxor environment, such as PNG  - which is the recommended format to use as the drawings get very complex, since large SVGs can tax web browsers.

 ## Graphs, vertices, and edges